atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 iiiil'i'i :!, _
 1!| than he perceived the Sudden transform' jl ation in their appearance, and exclaimed,
 “— heyday!
 What is the mattei ‘‘ now, girls?
-What? are you turned “rope dancers; by sticking up your “heads fo high, and dressing your feet So low?”
+What? are you turned “rope dancers; by sticking up your “heads fo high, and dressing your feet So low?"
 Molly replied, with a toss of her |jj|| head, — “La!
-Sir! how - you talk — I i “We have only put our things on in n I' “the fashion.” ’
+Sir! how - you talk — I i “We have only put our things on in n I' “the fashion." ’
 'I II f ^
 I f.
 “If
 I '